Remote Working Challenges and Opportunities

 At The Scale Factory, we have a co-working day every 2 weeks alternating between locations in London and Manchester.
 These co-working days provide an opportunity to meet up with colleagues who might normally work from a different location.

-Scale Factory colleages working together in Manchester
+Scale Factory colleagues working together in Manchester

 We also have an All-Hands event every 3 months where we spend a couple of days as a team brainstorming new ideas, daily check-ins, getting feedback on completed projects, hearing an in depth view of new business strategies from senior members of staff, going out to dinners and playing board games.